Authors: Expert Panel Members

-Currently known as the National Longitudinal Study of Neurodevelopmental Consequences of Substance Use, this new initiative continues to be under development with an anticipated Funding Opportunity Announcement to be issued by the involved Institutes in 2015.
+Currently known as the National Longitudinal Study of Neurodevelopmental Consequences of Substance Use, this new initiative continues to be under development with an anticipated Notice of Funding Opportunity to be issued by the involved Institutes in 2015.

 The goal of the meeting was to begin to develop recommendations on the best large-scale project design and to consider measures to assess developmental effects of substance exposure (particularly nicotine, alcohol, and marijuana but also other drugs), beginning prior to exposure and following participants throughout childhood and into young adulthood.

 The charge to the expert panel was given at the meeting opening by the Directors of NIDA, NIAAA, the Director of the Division of Cancer Control and Population Studies, NCI, and the Chief, Child Development and Behavior Branch, NICHD.

 Early on in the meeting, the panel discussed study aims and formed the following research questions: